 Over the years many companies have come up with strategies for combatting source code theft.
 Some companies only focus on niche markets in a few countries.
 Disgruntled workers without ethics easily find market for stolen source code in other countries.
 These countries usually have different languages and locales all together.

-Source code theft falls under property law and contract law.
+Source code theft falls under criminal law, property law and contract law.
 English lawyers and judges say “Finders keepers, losers whiners”.
 This is also true in countries with law based on the old English common law like the United States of America.
 In simple terms register every valuable property.
 Whenever you lose anything report it immediately.
 Before buying anything valuable find out if the item has been registered or reported stolen.

 The easiest thing you can do to ensure that nobody steals your source code is to legally register your software company.
 Register an internet domain for your business.
 If your source code gets stolen a good samaritan wanting to inform you wouldn’t have difficulty doing so.
 This also provides a legal basis for arbitration.
 If you have reason to believe that a company is using your source code illegally you can contact your lawyers and file a law suit.
 Interestingly, laws vary across the globe.
 However, there are international software treaties around to guard your business and your investments.
 Nearly every country on this earth is a signatory to the existing copyright treaties.
 One software CEO explained that he doesn’t think anybody would want to steal his company’s source code because of the prospect of a law suit.